sriramkrish68/Document_Chatbot/README.md

-Here is a **detailed and production-ready `README.md`** file for your project, tailored exactly to your codebase and the project functionalities you listed.

----

 # 📘 QueryGenius: Intelligent Document & Web Assistant

 QueryGenius is a **Retrieval-Augmented Generation (RAG)** powered assistant that can understand your **PDFs, CSVs, JSONs**, and even **scrape and query websites**.
 It integrates **DeepSeek LLM (via OpenRouter API)** for fluent natural language responses and uses **HuggingFace embeddings** for document understanding and search.